 CEF is engineered to address both groups of factors behind the investment gap in the energy sector.
 Financial instruments, by bringing in new classes of investors and mitigating certain risks, will help project promoters to access the necessary financing for their projects.
 Grants to contribute to the construction costs will be applied to fill in the gaps in commercial viability of the projects that are particularly relevant for Europe.

-The "transparency platform" contains detailed information about the Projects of Common Interest, including their geographic information, technical description, implementation plan and dates, the benefits they bring to the Member States and the local communities and the Union financial support.
-This information is accessible and available to every EU citizen in line with the Commission's spirit of information sharing and transparency.
-Since 2018 INEA is charged with the implementation of this platform.
+The Transparency Platform is a public information system that provides detailed information about PCIs, including their geographic records, technical description, implementation plan and dates, the benefits they bring to the Member States, and the local communities and the Union financial support.
+This information is available to every EU citizen in line with the TEN-E Regulation (Art.18).